 This huge art piece made of guitars & other instruments is at MoPOP (Museum of popular culture) in Seattle.
+You can see some of the guitars have mechanisms attached so they can be played.
 The somewhat blob shaped museum is next to the Space Needle.

 Some of the most famous guitars in the world can be seen at MoPOP.
 The main room features guitars in chronological order to show their development.

 Here’s a “Spanish guitar” that was the first six string guitar.
 It was popular by the early 1800’s.
 Other stringed instruments go back to ancient Egypt and Greece.
 Clicking or zooming the photos will enlarge them so you can read the information next to the guitars.